gitools/gitools/doc/source/Tutorials_Tutorial21.rst

 - Give a name to the analysis.
 Select a directory where to safe it and click Finish.

-- If you have a memory problem, see memory configuration in (  `Installation Guide <UserGuide_Installation.rst>`__ ) to increase the memory allocated to run Gitools.
+- If you have a memory problem, see memory configuration in (  `Installation Guide <UserGuide_Installation>` ) to increase the memory allocated to run Gitools.

 Use annotations for pathways and annotation colors for samples